Written by Richard Curtis (Notting Hill, Love Actually, About Time)

 And yet, as with most Richard Curtis scripts, there’s something so infectiously lovely about Yesterday.
 It’s comfy and entertaining, a film to relax with on a lazy afternoon.

-But Yesterday has its moments, and, despite being one of Boyle’s worst films, it’s nice to watch him have fun.
+But Yesterday has its moments, and, despite being one of Boyle’s worst films, it’s nice to watch him have some fun.

 28 Jun 19 – 28 Jun 20, Times vary